Are You Flossing Correctly?

 Why is Flossing Important?

 Flossing removes plaque buildup and food particles that stick in between teeth and gums.
-Flossing improves oral health by getting a deeper clean that polishes the tooth surface, controls bad breath, and decreasing chance of gum disease or tooth corrosion.
+Flossing improves oral health in between dentist visits by getting a deeper clean that polishes the tooth surface, controls bad breath, and decreasing chance of gum disease or tooth corrosion.

 Brushing your teeth cleans 70% of your teeth, so not flossing is like not cleaning the other 30% of your mouth.
 Flossing is one of the most important parts of oral hygiene, preventing and protecting your teeth from gingivitis and oral health issues, like cavities.

 There are two different types of floss: